Sustainability-Related Disclosures

 2. Data sources & processing

-Our primary source of responsible investment data, including ESG-related and PAI data, is MSCI.
+Our primary source of responsible investment data, including sustainability-related ESG and PAI data, is MSCI.
 In addition, Evelyn Partners receives data on all securities in the MSCI ACWI and the MSCI UK IMI indices.
 MSCI also provides an ESG score for all securities that they cover.
-Our responsible investment perspective on securities is supplemented by our own fundamental research and analysis, and from other third-party providers, to arrive at an overall qualitative assessment or recommendation for sustainability risks.
+Our responsible investment perspective on securities is supplemented by our own fundamental research and analysis, and also from other third-party providers, to arrive at an overall qualitative assessment or recommendation for sustainability risks.

-We have the ability to include positive or negative screening using MSCI’s ESG manager tool.
+We have the ability to include positive or negative screening using MSCI’s ESG Manager tool.

 Considering current data shortcomings, we also provide coverage information by asset type alongside the PAI indicators.
 We expect the availability of responsible investment data sourced from other fund managers and investee companies, including PAIs, to develop and improve over time.
 We will continue to work with our third-party data providers to improve the data availability and quality and integrate these considerations into our investment and financial advice processes.